marmelab/react-admin/packages/ra-i18n-i18next/README.md

 ##### `options`

-This parameter let you pass your own options for the i18n `init` function.
+This parameter lets you pass your own options for the i18n `init` function.

+Please refer to [the i18next documentation](https://www.i18next.com/overview/configuration-options) for details.

 ```tsx
 import { Admin } from 'react-admin';